felipaoCR/my_coffee_app/README.md

 my coffee app
 =============

-A tipycall controlled app in which an arduino takes a twitter message and turns it into coffee
+A tipycall controlled app in which an arduino takes a Twitter message and turns it into coffee

 my_coffee_app uses a Python script to establish a serial connection with an Arduino Uno, which takes an input signal from the script and sends a +5 volts signal to one of its digital pins, which we'll consider as the Arduino's outputs and the coffee maker's inputs (coffee will be written with a capital c from now on, since we love Coffee).